DrLex0/FFCP-GCodeSnippets/README.md

 In the above lines, replace “`/your/linux/path/to`” with the full UNIX style path inside the Linux environment where you placed the *make_fcp_x3g* script.

-Now remember the full Windows path to this `slic3r_postprocess.bat` file, you will need it in the next step.
-For instance if your Windows account name is *Foobar* and you placed the file `slic3r_postprocess.bat` in your documents folder on your C drive, then its full path is: “`C:\Users\Foobar\Documents\slic3r_postprocess.bat`”.
+Now remember the full absolute Windows path to this `slic3r_postprocess.bat` file, you will need it in the next step.
+This will be referred to as `PATH` below.
+For instance if your Windows account name is *Foobar* and you placed the file `slic3r_postprocess.bat` in your documents folder on your C drive, then `PATH` is: “`C:\Users\Foobar\Documents\slic3r_postprocess.bat`”.
 Now you can move to *step 2.*

 ### Fallback BAT script